-You will also see Mike lecturing to groups of school children about trials, being a lawyer, and simply trying to be the best they can be during monthly field trips to the district courthouse which are sponsored by Neblett, Beard and Arsenault.
+You can also find Mike lecturing to groups of school children about trials, being a lawyer, and simply trying to be the best they can be during monthly field trips to the district courthouse which are sponsored by Neblett, Beard & Arsenault.
 Mike is a Christian attorney who is a longtime member of Horseshoe Drive United Methodist Church where he serves in a leadership capacity.
-He has served on various committees within the church including PPR, Trustees, and Finance.
+He has served on various committees within the church including Chairman of PPR, Chairman of Trustees, and Finance.
 He is also an usher and communion helper.
 Mike has handled over a thousand injury claims and has earned a reputation as a compassionate attorney who puts his clients’ interest first.

 JURISDICTIONS ADMITTED TO PRACTICE